-Limit fluid boluses unless they have signs of volume depletion, dehydration, poor perfusion, hypotension, and/or shock.
+Limit fluid boluses unless patient has signs of volume depletion such as, dehydration, poor perfusion, hypotension, and/ or shock.

-In extreme circumstances with no IV / IO access and no response to glucagon, D50 can be administered rectally.

-Contact medical control for advice.
+In extreme circumstances with no IV / IO access and no response to glucagon, D50 can be administered rectally, Contact Medical Control for advice.